163432591/cse214/Problem Set 1/readme.md

         }
     }

- ## To Print the array elements in reverse order
+ ## To Print the array elements in reverse order:

  for(i=9;i>=0;i--)
     {